 - SERENA ion sensors PICAM and MIPA will be able to measure density and velocity of the ions populating the different regions crossed by the spacecraft trajectory (solar wind, bow shock, magnetosheath, ion boundary composition…).
 In particular, exactly for this purpose, MIPA will operate down to 72 hours after closest approach, to be able to detect also the exit crossing of the magnetotail;

-- SIXS-X may monitor the flare activity on the Sun, which could affect the atmosphere and exosphere of Venus.
-In addition, its observations could be used to search for the weak charge exchange induced X-ray emission from the interaction between the solar wind and the Venus exosphere;
+- SIXS sensor SIXS-X may monitor the flare activity on the Sun, which could affect the atmosphere and exosphere of Venus.
+In addition, its observations can be used to search for the weak charge-exchange induced X-ray emission from the interaction between the solar wind and the Venus exosphere;

-- BERM can provide info on the radiation environment through its electron, proton and heavy ions detectors;
+- BERM radiation monitor can provide info on the radiation environment through its electron, proton and heavy ions detectors;

 The collection of all these measurements would then be of great interest to determine the position and extent of the bow shock (depending on the solar wind and interplanetary magnetic field condition at the moment of the flyby) and the other boundaries; to provide additional information on the electron and ion populations at different energies, and on the occurrence of some of the interactions mechanisms known to exist inside the induced magnetospheres.

 Hence, the listed measurements, apart from being interesting investigation by itself, will also be important complement for: